The latest update for this article is written by Lindsay Podolak.

 More info: www.gravityvault.com

 Details: High Exposure features 14,000 square feet of climbing terrain including 16-feet-high bouldering walls, a 45-degree bouldering training board and 100 climbing routes.
 They have day passes for the climbing gym and walk-ins are welcome.
 The gym also includes a Parkour room and a Ninja Warrior Course with over 10 activities, including the Salmon Ladder and Warped Wall.
-They host coed meetup nights on Wednesdays and Ladies’ Nights on Thursdays and Tween/Teen groups meet on select Saturdays.
+A new addition to the facility is the 4,200 square foot Ninja Nerf Arena, which combines climbing and NERF guns.

 More info: www.highexposureclimbing.com or call 201-768-8600